The difference between weightlifting shoes and cross training shoes

 What are the essential features of a good cross training shoe?
 Here they are:

 - Low-Profile – They’ve got to have a minimal “heel to toe drop” – meaning the difference in elevation from the heel to the toe.
 4mm to 6mm is typical (or well under .25″).
+This is right inline with “midfoot” striking needs.
 This means you don’t get a sky-high elevated heel, but you get a better running and jumping experience.

 - Durable – Cross training shoes take a beating, with friction and abrasion in unexpected areas.
 An example?
 How about rope climbs?
 Enough of these can shred an ordinary pair of shoes, but a good cross training shoe will have a wrap around outsole or medial grip area that let’s the super-tough material of the sole take the brunt of that.